WOOD ID POSTER:

 ELM, CARPATHIAN

-Ulmus spp.
+Ulmus campestris

-This is a very attractive (and quite expensive) veneer and it's difficult to work with due to inevitable small flaws (knotholes, or perhaps "burlholes" would be more accurate), extreme localized warping and extreme localized porosity.
+This is a very attractive (and quite expensive) as a veneer but it's difficult to work with due to inevitable small flaws (knotholes, or perhaps "burlholes" would be more accurate), extreme localized warping and extreme localized porosity.
 When held up to a strong light, the veneer will often show rich red patches which don't look red at all without backlighting and which are the areas of extreme local porosity which make finishing a problem since glue will seep throught these areas and bead up on the outer surface.
 The glue seepage problem is aggravated by the fact that the warping creates a requirement that strong uniform pressure be applied during glue curing so as to avoid an uneven final surface.
 For very small projects (a few square inches), I've solved the problem by laminating two or more pieces of veneer together with plastic food wrap keeping the glue from seeping onto the clamping blocks and then sanding off most of the glue seepage.
 This isn't very practical for even moderate sized projects.

 veneer --- This pic really didn't do full justice to the piece, although if you click to enlarge it the richness comes through a little better (and the first enlargement will make it closer to real-size on your monitor), so I added a pic of the same piece after I applied one coat of polyurethane to most of it.
 This burl veneer is used on the dashboards of expensive cars, because when finished it has an unusually rich look.
 The holes you see in this piece are very common for this particular burl (and several others).
 Like many burl veneers, it has to be flattened before use because after cutting, it develops fairly severe surface distortions.
 If you lay this particular piece on a table and put a piece of paper on top of it, the paper will be at least a quarter of an inch off of the table.